 Given his personality and background it is fair to assume that the Stasi would hope that Rauch would allow himself to be recruited for reasons of ‘positive commitment’.

-Rauch’s written commitment would have followed, and a minor mission given, for example spying on his colleagues at the Border Regiment.
+Rauch’s written statement of commitment would have followed, and a minor mission given, for example spying on his colleagues at the Border Regiment.

 Only at this point would he have been sent over the border to the Operational Area (West Germany) to complete his mission, probably with the status of Hauptamtlicher IM (full-time, salaried informant).